Gender pay gap of Scottish voluntary sector

 Women represent 70.3% of the overall workforce of Scottish charities.

 There is a slight tendency for women to be under-represented in the top quartiles, particularly the Upper Middle quartile, and over-represented in the lower quartiles.
 However, due to small sample size and closeness to expected mean this variation is not statistically significant.
-We do not see the diagonally stepped pattern that characterises women in low-paid, and men in high-paid roles, showing that women in Scotland’s third sector are well-represented in top roles.
+We do not see the diagonally stepped pattern that characterises women in low-paid, and men in high-paid roles, showing that women in Scotland’s voluntary sector are well-represented in top roles.

 With more than 4 in every 5 organisations in the UK today paying men more than women we can see that we still have some way to go to reach pay parity.
 We can celebrate that Scottish charities are leading the way when it comes to closing the gender pay gap.
 As a sector whose employees are two-thirds women that is good (if expected) news.

-However, the third sector is slightly behind Universities and ALEO’s and we could learn from them.
+However, the voluntary sector is slightly behind Universities and ALEO’s and we could learn from them.
 71% of the largest Scottish charities are still paying men more than women, showing that there is still some distance to go on pay equality.
 One priority area for the sector might be to improve the balance of genders in jobs in the Upper Middle quartile, as well as Top Quartile.

 Ilse Mackinnon, SCVO Research firstname.lastname@example.org 0131 474 6159